vishalthapa07/react-countries/readme.md

 # react-countries-details

-A simple react component that provides country details information, including flags, calling codes, postal codes and many more.
+A tiny fully customizable react hook which gives you full details of countries with their flags, emojis, country calling codes, postal codes and many more...

 ## How to use it?